Eurovision Song Contest 1991: Location

 The 1991 contest took place in Rome, Italy, following the country's victory at the with the song "Insieme: 1992", performed by Toto Cutugno.
 It was the second time that Italy had hosted the contest, following the held in Naples.
-Prior to the conclusion of the 1990 contest, the EBU had considered the idea of only having the winner of the previous contest host an edition every second year, with the host broadcaster of odd numbered years being chosen through a bidding process.
-It is known that Belgrade and Amsterdam had shown interest in hosting the 1991 contest, but ultimately Italy was chosen to host after winning the contest.
-The chosen venue was Stage 15 of the Cinecittà Studios, the largest film studios in Europe which had previously been the filming location for a number of blockbuster American and Italian movies, particularly during the 1950s and 1960s.
+Prior to the 1990 contest, the EBU had considered the idea of only having the winner of the previous contest host an edition every second year, with the host broadcaster of odd numbered years being chosen through a bidding process.
+Belgrade and Amsterdam had shown interest in hosting the 1991 contest, but ultimately Italy was chosen to host after winning the contest.
+The chosen venue was Stage 15 of the Cinecittà Studios, the largest film studios in Europe which had previously been the filming location for several American and Italian blockbuster films, particularly during the 1950s and 1960s.

 The Italian organisers had originally intended that the contest be held in the Teatro Ariston in Sanremo, where the annual Sanremo Music Festival is held.
 The Sanremo festival had been a major influence and inspiration for the formation of the Eurovision Song Contest, and RAI had wanted to pay tribute to the contest's origins by hosting the event in the town.
 The choice of Sanremo and Ariston as host of the event was initially rejected by the EBU, citing concerns regarding the size of the venue as well as organisational and security shortcomings.
 In an effort to address some of the concerns, the comune of Sanremo proposed hosting the event in three locations across the Ariston area, with the Teatro Ariston, Piazza Colombo and the old flower market on Corso Garibaldi being combined using temporary structures to form a single venue.
 Although plans to hold the contest in Sanremo continued to be developed as late as January 1991, by February doubts over the feasibility of holding the event in Sanremo became insurmountable, due to instability in the Middle East and the outbreak of the Gulf War, and ultimately the organisers opted to relocate the contest to a more secure location, eventually confirming on 18 February that the event would be held in Rome.
-Despite the relocation Sanremo remained a partner of the 1991 contest and pre-recorded footage of the city was featured during the live broadcast.
+Despite the relocation, Sanremo remained a partner of the 1991 contest and pre-recorded footage of the city was featured during the live broadcast.